epomatti/azure-custom-roles/README.md

 # Azure custom roles

-Custom role that allows read permissions on the subscription and as well open tickets.
+Custom role that allows read permissions on the subscription and to open tickets.

 ```ps1
 # Get and copy the subscription id